 Previous GeneCards Identifiers for TREX1 Gene

 This gene encodes a nuclear protein with 3' exonuclease activity.
 The encoded protein may play a role in DNA repair and serve as a proofreading function for DNA polymerase.
 Mutations in this gene result in Aicardi-Goutieres syndrome, chilblain lupus, Cree encephalitis, and other diseases of the immune system.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Sep 2012]

 GeneCards Summary for TREX1 Gene

 TREX1 (Three Prime Repair Exonuclease 1) is a Protein Coding gene.
-Diseases associated with TREX1 include aicardi-goutieres syndrome and hereditary endotheliopathy, retinopathy, nephropathy, and stroke.
-Among its related pathways are Immune System and Chks in Checkpoint Regulation.
+Diseases associated with TREX1 include chilblain lupus and aicardi-goutieres syndrome 1, dominant and recessive.
+Among its related pathways are Immune System and p53 Pathway (RnD).
 GO annotations related to this gene include nucleic acid binding and double-stranded DNA binding.
 An important paralog of this gene is TREX2.

 UniProtKB/Swiss-Prot for TREX1 Gene